About the Fellowship

 - At least two (2) Letters of Recommendation from previous professors with whom the applicant has taken classes and/or has worked closely with.

-- Financial Aid Summary or Award letter from the applicant’s school (e.g., Graduate School, MSB, Law Center, etc.).
+- Financial Aid Summary or Award letter from the applicant’s school (e.g., Graduate School, McDonough School of Business, Law Center, etc.).

 Selected nominees will need to provide the following additional “official” items as part of the nomination packet to JP Morgan Trust:

-- Summary (not full application) of student’s completed Free Application for Federal Student Aid (FAFSA) for the 2021-22 academic year.
+- Summary (not full application) of student’s completed Free Application for Federal Student Aid (FAFSA) for the 2024-25 academic year (available in December 2023)

-- Federal Income Tax Returns for the prior two calendar years (CY2019 and CY2020), including spouse’s returns.*
+- Federal Income Tax Returns for the prior two calendar years, including spouse’s returns*

 Students are strongly encouraged to consult the DZL Application Checklist before submitting their completed application to the Graduate School.